Mak2006/gcp-cloud-labs/Lab 3 Predict Visitor Purchases with a Classification Model with BigQuery ML.md

 ###  Predict which new visitors will come back and purchase
-We are now in a position to use the model and predict
+We are now in a position to use the model and predict which new visitors will come back and make a purchase.
 ```
 SELECT
 *